jchidley/jchidley.github.io/_drafts/2020-01-17-Data-with-Python.md

 ## Installation
 Install Anaconda from their website.
 Install a suitable linter - pylint.

-From the Anaconda Navigator create a new environment (Pandas or whatever) and install Pandas into it and then SQLAlchemey
+From the Anaconda Navigator create a new environment (Pandas or whatever) and install Pandas into it and then SQLAlchemy.
+[SQLAlchemy is for better peformance](https://pythondata.com/quick-tip-sqlalchemy-for-mysql-and-pandas/)

 ## Links
 * [Pandas](https://pandas.pydata.org/)